jens-klenke/runidue/README.md

 # BeamerTemplate

-Beamer template for the University of Duisburg-Essen
+A Beamer Template for the University of Duisburg-Essen.